snowplow/documentation/docs/getting-started-with-snowplow-bdp/enterprise/setup-guide-gcp/index.md

 ### Set up required permissions

-Please add **techops-cloud-admin@snowplowanalytics.com** to your project with the following roles:
+Please add **techops-cloud-admin@snowplowanalytics.com** to your project.
+This account will be used to install and maintain your pipeline in GCP.
+The following roles are required:

 - [`editor`](https://cloud.google.com/iam/docs/roles-overview#basic-definitions)
 - [`Roles/resourcemanager.projectIamAdmin`](https://cloud.google.com/iam/docs/understanding-roles#resourcemanager.projectIamAdmin)